 Discovering a book lover’s gem on the Via Emilia

 On a recent road trip along the Via Emilia (the ancient Roman road that runs from Rimini to Piacenza), my husband and I had visited impressive fortresses, castles, and churches in a land that is rich with layers of history.
-When we stopped to tour the small town of Cesena, near the center of the province of Emilia Romagna, we chanced upon the Malatestiana Library, a gem at the foot of the verdant Appenine Mountains.
+When we stopped to tour the small town of Cesena, near the center of the province of Emilia Romagna, we chanced upon the Malatestiana Library (also known as the Malatesta Novello Library), a gem at the foot of the verdant Apennine Mountains.

 Entering the long, rectangular hall with terra-cotta floors, you feel as if you have stepped back in time.
 Some have called the library a church in miniature.
 It is divided into three naves.
 The wide center aisle is flanked by 20 impressive white, floor-to-ceiling columns, each bearing the Malatesta coat of arms at its top.
 On each side of the center nave are 29 rows of dark wooden “pluteuses’’ that look like pews but multitask as seats with inclined lecterns and bookshelves beneath.
 They, too, are embellished with Malatesta heraldry, painted in red, white, and green.

 Metal braces, placed there by ingenious engineers centuries ago, support the beautiful vaulted ceiling that has survived a series of earthquakes in the area.

 Used only during daylight hours, the light-filled hall is illuminated by arched windows on both sides and a circular window at the front.
 Chained to each of the desks are the large leather-bound books, the size of unabridged dictionaries, which were all hand-written before the invention of the printing press.